 This species is a hybrid or cross between Weeping forsythia and Green-stemmed forsythia which is why the botanical name for this plant goes like, ‘forsythia x intermedia’.
-It is an ornamental and a deciduous garden shrub that grows to an average height of 3 to 4 meters high.
+It is an ornamental and deciduous garden shrub that grows to an average height of 3 to 4 meters high.

 This plant was first discovered growing in a botanical garden in Germany after which the hybrid was officially named and described in 1885.
 It is the earliest shrub to bloom that grows in partial shade or full sunlight but is also extremely well-adapted to temperature changes.

-One of the most distinctive qualities of this species is its stunning yellow flowers that it produces are highly noticeable, even in twilight.
-This is one of the main reasons why you will find this plant to be widely cultivated across all the green regions in most European towns, including the parks and gardens.
+One of the most distinctive qualities of this species is the stunning yellow flowers that it produces are highly noticeable, even in twilight.
+This is one of the main reasons why you will find this plant to be widely cultivated across all the green regions in most European towns, including parks and gardens.

-Also known as Forsythia viridissima, and ‘Golden Bells’, the green stemmed forsythia belongs to the Oleaceae family and is native to China.
+Also known as Forsythia viridissima, and ‘Golden Bells’, the green-stemmed forsythia belongs to the Oleaceae family and is native to China.
 It is described as a compact deciduous shrub that grows to an average of 0.75 to 1.00 feet and spreads to about 2 to 3 feet.
 It is believed to be a smaller plant than the common weeping forsythia and consist of a low-growing habitat.

-The bloom time for green stem forsythia begins in during month of March and ends around April, during which it produces modest yellow-colored blooms.
+The bloom time for green stem forsythia begins in during the month of March and ends around April, during which it produces modest yellow-colored blooms.
 It grows well under full sun and even partial shade, however, the best flower production happens under full sun conditions.
 Interestingly, it appears to have a great tolerance for urban conditions.

 Although this is one of the main forsythia species, it is actually different than the other varieties in terms of its color, as the name evidently suggests.
 This deciduous shrub produces creamy white flowers that add a great touch of beauty to your garden, alongside the other beautiful yellow forsythia flowers.

-White forsythia belongs to the Oleaceae family and grows to an average height of 3 to 6 ½ feet which make about 1 to 2 meters.
+White forsythia belongs to the Oleaceae family and grows to an average height of 3 to 6 ½ feet which makes about 1 to 2 meters.
 The flowering season for this plant ranges from March to April and is best planted at the beginning of the fall season or spring.

-This species does extremely well in party shaded or completely sun-filled locations; however, it blooms well in partially shady conditions.
+This species does extremely well in party-shaded or completely sun-filled locations; however, it blooms well in partially shady conditions.
 It holds quite a reputation for being a hardy kind of plant and has a great ability to resist even in the coldest temperatures in Western Europe.